 Public service output and inputs are measured in quantity terms (also referred to as volume terms), as opposed to expenditure terms, to remove the effect of price changes over time.

-- Public service healthcare output is also adjusted for changes in the quality of healthcare, as recommended by the Atkinson Review.
+Public service healthcare output is also adjusted for changes in the quality of healthcare, as recommended by the Atkinson Review (PDF, 1.07MB).

-- Productivity estimates included in this article are multi-factor productivity estimates as opposed to labour productivity estimates, and so are not comparable to ONS measures of whole-economy labour productivity.
+Productivity estimates included in this report are multi-factor productivity estimates, that is, they include goods and services and capital inputs as well as labour input, as opposed to labour productivity estimates, and so are not comparable with Office for National Statistics measures of whole-economy labour productivity.

-Productivity estimates included in this article are multi-factor productivity estimates as opposed to labour productivity estimates, and so are not comparable to ONS measures of whole-economy labour productivity.
+Productivity estimates included in this report are multi-factor productivity estimates as opposed to labour productivity estimates, and so are not comparable with Office for National Statistics (ONS) measures of whole-economy labour productivity.
 This is because the inputs for public service productivity include goods and services and capital inputs, in addition to labour input.
-The public service productivity measures included in this article are also not directly comparable with the ONS whole economy multi-factor productivity estimates due to differences in the methodology used.
+The public service productivity measures included in this report are also not directly comparable with the ONS whole economy multi-factor productivity estimates because of differences in the methodology used.